Chrissy Teigen Reveals Secret Battle With Postpartum Depression

 — aprokocity (@aprokocity) December 22, 2016

 Over time, she returned back to her responsibilities that she had before the birth of Luna.
-Teigen was once again on set at Lip Sync Battle, but instead of feeling energized, she struggled to get out of bed.
-She had physical pain, and a loss of appetite, both common symptoms of postpartum depression.
+Teigen was once again on the set of Lip Sync Battle, but instead of feeling energized, she struggled to get out of bed.
+She had physical pain and a loss of appetite, both common symptoms of postpartum depression.

 At work during Lip Sync Battle, Teigen exhibited more and more signs of postpartum depression.
 She was fatigued.
 Her concentration was off.
 When people would ask her questions, Teigen would give emotionless responses.
-At first, she assumed that she was just experienced personality changes that come with new motherhood.
-“I couldn’t figure out why I was so unhappy,” Teigen stated.
+At first, she assumed that she was just experiencing personality changes that come with new motherhood.

-As time went on, Teigen’s personality changed even further.
-At a doctor’s appointment, she detailed all of her symptoms and explained how her anxiety had reached worrying levels.
-It was then that she was finally diagnosed with postpartum depression.

 Chrissy Teigen x Glamour Magazine 2017 pic.twitter.com/EXGY8uXMG0